nabn/weather-app/README.md

 3. In the left side menu, click "CodeBoxes"
 4. Click the `get_weather` CodeBox

 You should now be at the `Edit` screen with some `Python` code in an editor window.
+We will come back to this later.

-If you want to test the CodeBox, you would do that here.
-For right now, just click `Config`.
+For right now, click `Config`.
 Here is another editor window, with the following `JSON` object.

 ```
 {